The Ultimate Guide to Paying for College

 Creating a Four-Year College Plan

 Creating a four-year cash flow by the college is also important since it allows you to compare the true projected net cost of each college.
-This is especially true if you have multiple children in college at the same time, which could reduce your EFC significantly.
-It may allow you to qualify for more need-based financial aid, resulting in a lower net price.
+This is especially true if you have multiple children in college at the same time, which adds significant college planning to determine how this will affect your retirement goals.

 When you see the financial outcomes listed by college, you can more easily compare the other important aspects of the college decision, including the academic strengths and the environment of the colleges considered.

 As an example, many private colleges meet a higher percentage of financial need, and a greater amount of that is gift aid.
 This can make a private college much more affordable than a lower-sticker-priced state university.

 Of course, the financial side isn’t the only consideration.
 Some clients see that a state university is less expensive, but they feel that their child will not be able to learn in a larger academic environment.
 Parents and students need to focus on the outcome of education.
 This may include the learning environment and the cost of attaining a specific degree.
 When you factor in the graduation rates, retention, and possibly additional financial aid, a private institution can offer a better value.
 You need to calculate the numbers to compare the real value and total cost of each college.

 Another advantage of the four-year cash flow is that it enables you to see what debt will be incurred.
 Depending on a family’s financial resources and goals, how the money is borrowed will vary greatly.